 This article points you to all relevant resources if you want to start using the module right away.

 - If you want to set up a survey on the "Surveys" tab, you will first be asked to set a name and define the owners.
 Owners are colleagues that can change the survey settings and have full access to all results (you can also selectively share results with other people at a later stage).

 - In the same section, you can define the survey questions.
 You can pick from a best-practice catalogue of question topics or define custom questions and overarching topics (check out this article).
+You can also see a preview of how your survey will look like.
 The platform also allows you to enable question rotation, so that participants answer different questions in each survey round.

 - Next up are the participant settings.
 You can choose who should participate in your survey.
 By default, it is sent to all active employees, but you can also target individuals or certain departments.

 - An important setting in this context is anonymity.
 By default, participants remain anonymous and you will only see aggregated statistics (here's how we ensure anonymity).